-This website is founded by Tadas Viskanta who is a private investor with over 25 years’ experience in financial markets.
-His written works have been featured in different journals such as the Financial Analyst Journal.
+This website was founded by Tadas Viskanta, a private investor with over 25 years of experience in financial markets.
+His written works have been featured in different journals, such as the Financial Analyst Journal.
 This site aims to bring the best of the investment blogosphere to its readers every day.

 Financial Planning Apps

 Another way to help you manage your finances is by using applications.
-Since we are using our phones and computers most of the time, we can also use them in monitoring the way we spend and how much we are saving.
+Since we are using our phones and computers most of the time, we can also use them to monitor the way we spend and how much we are saving.
 Here are some apps that may be useful in financial planning.